ey-david/Data_Analysis_Excel/README.md

 # Data_Analysis_Excel
-Excel portfolio featuring techniques such as VLOOKUP, pivot tables, various other functions.

 This is a presentation of a project from the CareerFoundry data analysis training demonstrating Excel to analyze and communicate insights.